MetOffice/git-working-practices/learners/discuss.md

 3. What do you do if you add the wrong remote link?
     Change the remote url, or remove the remote and add the remote again.
     See the [spoiler on remotes](../episodes/03-feature-branch.md#some-more-about-remotes) for the relevant Git commands.
-4. How frequently should you commit changes?
+4. How often should you commit changes?
-    You learnt in the Introduction to Version Control with Git and GitHub lesson that commits should occur frequently and be atomic.
+    You learnt in the Introduction to Version Control with Git and GitHub lesson that commits should occur often and be atomic.
     That is contain one small change at a time.
-    Committing regularly every couple of hours and pushing straight after committing helps avoid losing any work.
+    Committing often (at most every couple of hours) and pushing straight after committing helps avoid losing any work.
 5. Can you have chains of forks?
 Or a colleagues fork as a remote?
     Yes to both!
 Although the latter would be an unusual working practice,